-(Recover content after loss of internet connection.
+(Content recovery after losing internet connection.
 Source: WordPress 4.6 updates)

-The Post Revisions feature was introduced in WordPress 2.6.
-Whenever a post or a page is saved, it automatically creates a revision and stores it in the WordPress database.
+The Post Revisions feature was introduced in WordPress version 2.6.
+Whenever a WordPress post or a page is saved, it automatically creates a revision of that post and stores it in your WordPress database.

-Note: This function is available for Posts and Pages.
+Note: This function is available on both Pages and Posts.

-A Revision Slider allows you to move through your revisions.
-The more revisions you have saved, the longer the slider will be …
+A Revision Slider allows you to move through your saved revisions.
+The more revisions you have saved, the more segmented the slider will be …

-Revisions created by editing content and updating your post or page appear in the slider marked in black, along with the save interval, time, and date of the post/page revision …
+Revisions created by editing content and updating your page or post show up in the slider highlighted in black, with the save interval, time, and date of the post revision …

-Revisions saved automatically by WordPress display in the slider marked in red, with the save interval, time, and date of the revision …
+When WordPress automatically saves your page or post, your revisions appear in the slider highlighted in red, with the save interval, time, and date of the revision …

-(Move the button to the left or right of the slider)
+(Move the revision slider to the left or right)

 There are also buttons to help you navigate between revisions.

-Click ‘Previous’ to compare older post revisions …
+Click ‘Previous’ to scroll back through past post revisions …

-Click ‘Next’ to inspect your newer versions …
+Click ‘Next’ to inspect more recent revisions …

-You can also select and compare two different revisions by enabling the ‘Compare any two revisions’ option …
+You can also select and compare different revisions by selecting the ‘Compare any two revisions’ check box …

 To cancel the operation and return to the content editor without restoring a revision, click the title link of your post or page …

-You can also exit the Revisions feature by clicking Return to editor …
+You can also leave the Compare Revisions screen without making any changes by clicking on Return to editor …

 (Click to return to post editor)

-As mentioned earlier, there are some changes you can make to the WordPress revisions function such as changing the autosave interval or even disabling the feature altogether, but these typically involve making edits to code in WordPress files.
-If you are concerned about editing files inside your server, then contact your web host or get professional assistance.
+As mentioned earlier, there are some changes you can make to the WordPress revisions function such as changing the autosave interval and disabling the feature altogether, but these generally require editing code.
+If you are worried about working with code, then contact your web host or get professional assistance.

-Let’s focus, then, on some additional aspects of WordPress post revisions that don’t require coding skills.
+Let’s focus, then, on some additional aspects of WordPress revisions control that don’t require coding skills.

-As soon as you save your posts/pages, WordPress begins to store new revisions in its database.
-These are displayed in a Revisions list at the bottom of the post or page …
+As soon as you edit and update posts and pages, WordPress begins to store new post revisions in its database.
+These are displayed in a Revisions list at the bottom of the content editor …

-If the Revisions area isn’t visible in the Post editor screen, click the Screen Options tab near the top of your screen …
+If the Revisions area isn’t visible in the Post editor screen, click on the Screen Options tab on the top right-hand corner of the screen …

-Make sure that the option next to ‘Revisions’ in the Boxes section is ticked …
+Make sure that the box next to ‘Revisions’ in the Boxes section is enabled …

-You should now see the Revisions box below your content.
-Click any of the links to bring up the Compare Revisions feature panel with related data for the selected item …
+You should now see the Revisions list under your content.
+Clicking a link will bring up the Revisions feature panel …

-Autosave and revisions are no doubt functions that help make work more efficient.
-If you write and edit often, however, the revisions can start building up.
-This can significantly increase the size of your WordPress database, so it’s important to be able to manage your revisions.
+Having autosave and automatic revisions is something that can help make work more efficient.
+If you write a lot of content, however, after a while the revisions can start building up.
+This can significantly grow the size of your WordPress database, so it’s important to also be able to manage your revisions.

-For example, if there are 250 posts on your site and each post has 10 revisions you could be storing up to 2,500 copies of unnecessary data.
-If your post averages 100KB data, then with 2,500 revisions, the total space wasted is about 250MB.
+For example, if you have 100 posts on your site and each post has 15 revisions your WordPress database could be storing an extra 1,500 copies of unnecessary data.
+If your post is approximately 100KB data, then with 1,500 revisions, the total database space wasted is about 150MB.

-Fortunately, there are a number of WordPress plugins to help you control and manage your revisions and reduce the size of your WordPress database.
+Fortunately, there are several WordPress plugins to help you control your revisions and reduce the size of your database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

-Congratulations, now you know how to use the WordPress Revisions feature to restore earlier post/page revisions.
+Congratulations!
+Now you know how to use the WordPress Revisions feature to recover earlier versions of your WordPress pages or posts.